MileHacker Logo

 Dining & Tipping

 Tipping is an expected part of the service culture; see Section 2.3 for more details.
 In restaurants, wait to be seated by a host.
 Meals are generally not rushed, and servers usually wait for you to request the bill.
-Many restaurants allow you to bring your own alcoholic beverages (BYOB).
+Many restaurants enable you to bring your own alcoholic beverages (BYOB).

 Restaurant Practices